AP6YC/AdaptiveResonance.jl/paper/paper.md

 ## Theory

 Adaptive resonance theory is a collection of neurological study from the neuron level to the network level [@ARTHestenes1987].
-ART begins with a set of neural field differential equations, and the theory tackles problems from why sigmoidal activations are used and the conditions of stability for competitive neural networks [@Cohen1983a] to how the mammalian visual system works [@Grossberg2009] and the hard problem of consciousness linking resonant states to conscious experiences [@Grossberg2017].
+ART begins with a set of neural field differential equations and procedurally tackles problems such as why sigmoidal neural activations are used, the conditions of stability for competitive neural networks [@Cohen1983a], how the mammalian visual system works [@Grossberg2009], and the hard problem of consciousness linking resonant states to conscious experiences [@Grossberg2017; @grossberg2021conscious].
-Stephen Grossberg and Gail Carpenter have published many resources for learning the theory and its history in detail [@grossberg2021conscious].

 ## Algorithms